2022–23 Alabama State Hornets basketball team

 The 2022–23 Alabama State Hornets basketball team represented Alabama State University in the 2022–23 NCAA Division I men's basketball season.
-The Hornets, led by first-year head coach Tony Madlock, played their home games at the Dunn–Oliver Acadome in Montgomery, Alabama as members of the Southwestern Athletic Conference.
+The Hornets, led by first-year head coach Tony Madlock, played their home games at the Dunn–Oliver Acadome in Montgomery, Alabama as members of the Southwestern Athletic Conference (SWAC).

+The Hornets finished the season 8–23, 6–12 in SWAC play, to finish in a tie for ninth place.
+They failed to qualify for the SWAC tournament, since only the top eight teams are qualified to compete.

 Previous season

 The Hornets finished the 2021–22 season 9–21, 8–10 in SWAC play to finish in a tie for eighth place.
 They failed to qualify for the SWAC tournament.

 On April 9, after just two years as the helm, head coach Mo Williams announced his resignation.
 Two days later, on April 11, South Carolina State head coach Tony Madlock, was announced as the Hornets' next head coach.